Arnold Blumberg

 Arnold Blumberg (1925 – July 10, 2006) was professor of history at Towson State University in Towson, Maryland for 40 years.
 A scholar of European diplomatic history, he was the author of seven books, and numerous scholarly articles.

 Early life and education

-He was born in Philadelphia in 1925, and served in the United States army during World War II.
-In 1952 he earned his Ph.D from the University of Pennsylvania.
-He was a teacher of social studies Philadelphia Public Schools, 1950—1958.
+He was born in Philadelphia in 1925, and served in the United States Army during World War II.
+In 1952 he earned his PhD from the University of Pennsylvania.
+He was a teacher of social studies Philadelphia Public Schools, 1950–1958.
 Faculty Towson State University, Baltimore, from 1958, professor history, from 1964.
-Visiting lecturer, library consultant Mohawk Valley Community College, Utica, New York, 1963—1964.
-In 1995 he was winner of the Towson University President's award for distinguished service to the University.
+Visiting lecturer, library consultant Mohawk Valley Community College, Utica, New York, 1963–1964.
+In 1995 he was winner of the Towson University President's award for distinguished service to the university.